 How are the girls and boys divided up?

 CCYHA House League programs are co-ed.
 We do try to put multiple girls together on one team.
-Starting at the 14U age group, we offer a competitive all-girls travel team that plays surrounding communities.
-In addition, CCYHA holds all girls' skills sessions for all age groups 3-4 times a season and there are city-wide all girls select teams rostered through EYHA.
+CCYHA offers a competitive all-girls travel team that plays surrounding communities for girls aged 15-19.
+In addition, there are city-wide all girls select teams rostered through EYHA.
 These select teams allow girls playing co-ed house hockey from any organization for additional practice and games.

 Are scores kept during games?

 10U Squirts, 12U Peewees and 14U Bantams: Scores are maintained and recorded on the Columbus House Hockey website in order to create the playoff brackets at the end of the season.

 What if we want more ice time?

-CCYHA offers “developmental” programs for those that would like additional ice time.
-For our 10U, 12U and 14U* Divisions we have a development/select program.
+CCYHA offers “select” programs for those that would like additional ice time.
+For our 10U, 12U and 14U* Divisions we have a select program.
 Players are selected based upon skill and have the option of participating on these teams.
 There is only one team per division and families will incur additional costs.
 Selection occurs during the first month of the program.

 What about Travel hockey?

 Travel hockey is designed for children and families that desire a greater commitment in terms of travel, ice time, cost and skill development.
 Travel teams typically skate 2-4 times weekly and have a more extensive game and practice schedule.
 Players must tryout for a spot on the travel teams.
 More information can be found on our Travel Hockey Overview page.

 Who do I contact if I am interested in coaching or helping out?

 Our volunteer coaching applications are located on our registration page starting in early July.
 We welcome volunteers as they are the foundation of our program.
 In addition to ice, the number of players that can participate is limited by the numbeer of volunteer coaches.
-If you would be interested in volunteering in other capacities during the season.
+If you would be interested in volunteering in other capacities during the season please email us at